BAK2K3/Tolstoybot/README.md

 # Tolstoybot

 Tolstoybot is a deep experimental stateful Recurrent Neural Network for text generation, in the style of Shakespeare!
+Please visit <https://baknet.herokuapp.com/rnn/tolstoybot> for an online demonstration of this model.

 ## Installation